webpack/webpack.js.org/src/content/configuration/output.md

 ### Module Definition Systems

-These options will result in a bundle that comes with a more complete header to ensure compatibility with various module systems.
+These options will result in a bundle that comes with a complete header to ensure compatibility with various module systems.
 The `output.library` option will take on a different meaning under the following `output.libraryTarget` options.

 `libraryTarget: 'commonjs2'` - The __return value of your entry point__ will be assigned to the `module.exports`.
 As the name implies, this is used in CommonJS environments: